Derrick Skye: Career

-Skye has given talks, workshops, and pre-concert lectures about his musical practices at the Homeland Cultural Center], Skirball Cultural Center, Royce Hall (UCLA), Alex Theatre, Los Angeles County Museum of Art, and various other schools and institutions.
+Skye has given talks, workshops, and pre-concert lectures about his musical practices at the Harvard University Barwick Colloquium, Homeland Cultural Center, Skirball Cultural Center, Royce Hall (UCLA), Alex Theatre, Los Angeles County Museum of Art, and various other schools and institutions.
 He was asked to speak at the 2016 annual League of American Orchestras conference in Baltimore on the topic of how classical music orchestras can build stronger relationships with their diverse communities.
 In 2019, Skye was a panelist for "New Voices: Composers of Today" at the League of American Orchestras conference together with Daniel Bernard Roumain, Alex Temple, Evan Williams, Jennifer Jolley.
+In 2023, Skye was invited to be a panelist at the American Society for Composers, Authors and Publishers (ASCAP) Artificial Intelligence Symposium.
+His electroacoustic collaborative AI opera "Song of the Ambassadors" was featured in the opening ceremonies of TED (conference) 2023, in Vancouver, BC.

 Skye is the artistic director of the chamber ensemble and arts organization Bridge to Everywhere.
 He is Artistic Advisor and Composer for Los Angeles Chamber Orchestra.
-He is also a part of the UpBeat Live series with the Los Angeles Philharmonic, a conductor for Santa Monica Youth Orchestra, and Director of Instrumental Ensembles at Mount Saint Mary’s University.
+He is also a part of the UpBeat Live series with the Los Angeles Philharmonic, composer mentor for Pacific Symphony Youth Orchestra, and Director of Instrumental Ensembles at Mount Saint Mary’s University, Los Angeles.
 He is a member of the New Music USA Program Council and a board member of the American Composers Forum.

-During the week of Juneteeth 2021, Skye formally changed his name from Derrick Spiva Jr to Derrick Senam Eugene Skye, which was featured in a Los Angeles Times article.
+During the week of Juneteenth 2021, Skye formally changed his name from Derrick Spiva Jr to Derrick Senam Eugene Skye, which was featured in a Los Angeles Times article.
 Skye is the son of Artra Howard-Brant, and nephew of Mattina Howard, Sherri Howard and Denean Howard of the Howard Sisters who won gold and silver medals in track and field at the 1984 (Los Angeles) and 1988 (Seoul) Olympic games.
 His father, Derrick Spiva Sr, is a lecturer at San Francisco State University in Africana Studies.
 He is married to ethnomusicologist Kim Nguyen Tran.